 Painting Salamanders is one of my favorite Space Marines Chapters, and it’s super easy to make them look good!
 Let’s learn how to paint Salamanders!

-This model, like all marines painted for these How To articles, was painted live and took around 2 hours, start to finish, including some breaks to chat and/or spill shades everywhere.
+This model, like all marines painted for these How To articles, was painted live and took around 1 hour and a half, start to finish, including some breaks to chat and/or spill shades everywhere.

 This step by step, and the techniques in the video are perfect to paint a whole army to a standard that will make them stand out at any tournament or gaming club.